Here you can find an overview of the changes to the FIT scheme since it was introduced on 1 April 2010, and any upcoming changes.

 - Amended future generation tariff rates for Anaerobic Digestion (AD) installations and introduction of default degression mechanism for AD.

 All AD installations that made an application after 1 May 2017 are required to comply with sustainability criteria and will have their FIT generation payments limited according to feedstock type (referred to as feedstock restrictions).
-Draft guidance on sustainability criteria is available on our website.

 The FIT scheme was paused from 15 January to 7 February 2016 (inclusive).
 This suspended new applications received during the pause from MCS registration or ROO-FIT accreditation.